The majority of effort in leading a ride happens before the ride day. This includes:

 Plan for a Short and Long Loop

 - Rides occurring in the height of the season should be longer than rides in the beginning of the season (when fewer riders are conditioned) or in October (when it's getting cold).

-- Plan the short loop to use roads on the long loop to reduce arrowing and give short and long loop riders a chance to cross paths.
+- Plan the short loop to use roads on the long loop to give short and long loop riders a chance to cross paths.
 Remember that short loop riders prefer flatter terrain.

 - Short loop of 20 to 40 miles

 - Long loop of 40 to 70 miles

 Designated Lunch Stops

 - Lunch stops are generally not designated on NSC rides, but if there is an attraction or event near the route consider incorporating it into the ride.
 The Llama farm in Rock's Village is a typical NSC example.